 WHO I AM.

-I am a speaker, storyteller, writer, and life coach for millennial women in their 20's.
+I am a speaker, storyteller, writer, and life coach for millennial girls & women.

-My mission is to empower women to unveil their greatest potential by realizing and embracing their innate worth, wisdom, and beauty.
+My mission is to empower girls & women to unveil their greatest potential by realizing and embracing their innate worth, wisdom, and beauty.

 After being raised in a household affected by addiction and mental illness, followed years later by the tragic loss of my mother, I have experienced many moments in my life when I've questioned how I would make my way through the darkness.